TweetingCynical/Bootstrap-Portfolio/README.md

 - @import to use fonts stored with google apis;
 - :root to store colour overrides and font for sitewide use;
 - Creation of nav bar, nav links and responsive settings using Bootstrap;
+- Creation of a side nav bar with hover effect on buttons, fixed to the left side and no scrolling;
 - Use of jumbotron for page hero;
+- Animation effect on the h2 Hello, World! title to look like typewriter;
 - Use of Boostrap's flex grid system for the main content;
 - Creation of key overrides for use of personalised colours, borders, margins and padding;
-- Use of Boostrap class for customising styles, such as rounded-circle to create a circular image;
+- Use of Boostrap classes for customising styles, such as rounded-circle to create a circular image;
 - Transition effect to nav bar logo, images and a tags;
 - Linear gradients used on header and work display images using stored colours;
 - Override styling of different classes within the grid to allow for easier addition of future grid rows;
 - Use of Bootstrap badge tags for overlaying of headlines onto images;
+- Use of Bootstrap spinners for added effect in skills section;
+- Use of Bootstrap progress bars for skills learned and expected learning;
 - Hover options to add an outline border and remove linear gradients to draw focus to images;
 - Media queries override to manage edge cases and to adjust for sizes of viewport not managed by Boostrap's responsiveness.
+- Combine like attribute values to streamline CSS code;
+- Use of html semantics where possible.

 ## Suggested future changes